 - Low iron levels—may or may not be caused by anemia

 - Chronic kidney disease

-- Feelings of pins and needles, creeping, pulling, prickling, pins and needles, or pain in the legs
+- Feelings of pins and needles, creeping, pulling, prickling, or pain in the legs

 |Nerves of the Leg|

 Treatment can help to ease symptoms that are getting in the way of day-to-day life.
 Home care steps may include: